Aquacidia trachona (Ach.) Aptroot

 Synonyms: Bacidia trachona (Ach.)
 Lettau

 Description: Thallus crustose thinly episubstratic, poorly developed to rimose, pale grey-green to brownish, minutely granular-warted.
 Apothecia often absent, biatorine, black, sessile, 0.2-0.5 mm across., with a flat disc and a thin proper margin.
 Proper exciple dark red-brown, K+ purple; epithecium dark green to olive-green, K-, N+ red; hymenium mostly colourless (pale red-brown below, pale green above), 40-50 μm high,; paraphyses contorted, often branched and anastomosing 1-1.5 μm thick, the apical cells to 2 μm wide; hypothecium dark red-brown, K+ purple.
 Asci 8-spored, Micarea-type.
 Ascospores (0-)3-septate, hyaline, fusiform, 11-17(-20) x 3-4.5(-5) μm.
 Pycnidia black, sessile, 0.1-0.3 mm across, the ostiole finally widely gaping, the wall dark brown, K+ purple.
 Conidia short-cylindrical, 3-5 x 1-1.5 μm.
 Photobiont chlorococcoid, the cells 5-12 μm wide.
 Spot tests: thallus K-, C-, KC-, P+ orange-red, UV-.
 Chemistry: thallus with argopsin; apothecia and pycnidial walls with anthraquinonesNote: a mostly sterile, pycnidiate species mainly growing on sheltered, often rain-protected surfaces of siliceous rocks in shaded and humid situations.
-There are several records of Bacidia trachona from Italy (see Nimis 1993: 114), but according to Lop & Ekman (2004) the species has an oceanic distribution in Europe from Portugal to Scandinavia, whereas Mediterranean samples attributed to this taxon belong to T. coprodes.
-Its presence in the most humid parts of Tyrrhenian Italy, however, cannot be excluded.
+There are several other records of Bacidia trachona from Italy (see Nimis 1993: 114), but according to Lop & Ekman (2004) the species has an oceanic distribution in Europe from Portugal to Scandinavia, whereas Mediterranean samples attributed to this taxon belong to T. coprodes.

 Growth form: Crustose